hexZoN3/KickestEnd.nvim/README.md

 - Paste from clipboard: `<leader>P` (at cursor, or over selection without yanking it)
 - Paste over selection without yanking replaced text: `<leader>p`

+### Pastebin

+- Use :Pastebin command to upload the filetext to a server (check lua/pastebin.lua)

 ### Diagnostics

 - `[d` / `]d` — Navigate diagnostics